BILLyTheLiTTle/Learning_Android/BottomNav_MVI_NavGraph/README.md

-# Navigation Graph & Bottom Navigation Bar & MVI
+# Navigation Graph & Bottom Navigation Bar & MVI & Data Binding

 ## Learning Outcomes
 In this application the target is to: